 She also has expertise in pancreatic, colon and rectal cancers, along with gastrointestinal stromal tumors.
 Her research focuses on the investigation of the latest drug discoveries with potential to advance treatment of these difficult diseases.

 When she first came to Chicago almost 20 years ago, only 10 to 15 people annually were being seen at the comprehensive cancer center.

-Today, she sees more than 120 newly diagnosed patients each year as one of America’s most sought-after specialists.
+Today, she sees more than 120 newly diagnosed patients each year as one of America’s most sought-after mesothelioma doctors.
 She is a past president of the International Mesothelioma Interest Group.